dSPACE-IAC/dSPACE-IAC-simulation-bridge/ReadMe.md

 ### Dockerfile
 This Dockerfile is used to create all bridge versions (asm_socketcan, aurelion_ros2 and foxglove).
-The images are differentiated by selecting the target of the docker build command (asm_socketcan_bridge, aurelion_ros2_bridge, dspace_foxglove_bridge).
+The images are differentiated by selecting the target of the docker build command (asm_socketcan_bridge, aurelion_ros2_bridge, ros2_foxglove_bridge).
 There is also a dev version (dspace_bridge_dev), which only contains the dependencies required by the bridge versions (e.g. ROS2, custom message definitions, socketcan packages etc) and a neutral entrypoint, so that could be used to quickly test new developments on the bridge.
 The standard version contains the respective compiled bridge node and an entrypoint for automatic startup of that node.
 The standard version is also recommended to be used for local testing, when working on the SUT code to check whether the system is capable to run with automatic startup procedure used for headless testing in the cloud.